 Postgres queue tech is a thing of beauty, but far from mainstream.
 Its relative obscurity is partially attributable to the cargo cult of “scale”.
-The scalability cult has decreed that there are several queue technologies with greater “scalability” than Postgres, and for that reason alone, Postgres isn’t suitably scalable for anyone’s queueing needs.
-The cult of scalability would rather we build applications that scale beyond our wildest dreams than ones that solve real problems beyond our wildest dreams.
-Postgres’ operational simplicity be dammed; scale first, operate later.
+The scalability cult has decreed that there are several queue technologies with greater “scalability” than Postgres, and for that reason alone, Postgres isn’t suitably scalable for anyone’s queuing needs.
+The cult of scalability would rather we build applications that scale beyond our wildest dreams than applications that meet concrete customer and business needs.
+Postgres’ operational simplicity be damned; scale first, operate later.

 Yet some intrepid technologists, such as those at webapp.io have risked excommunication – their product relies on Postgres queues for core functionality.
 Companies like webapp.io are an exception to the norm, recognizing that sometimes other principles outweigh “scalability”.
 When the cult of scalability fractures, the fractures are often small, but they congeal around new principles like operational simplicity, maintainability, understandability, and familiarity.
 Sometimes they congeal around new ideas like reusing old tech in novel ways, or using Postgres for queues.
 You, too, should dare risking excommunication from the cult of scalability.

 Postgres queue tech consists of two parts: announcing and listening for new jobs (pub/sub) and mutual exclusion (row locks).
 Both are provided out-of-the-box since Postgres 9.5, released in 2016.

 LISTEN, Postgres makes adding pub/sub to any application trivial.
 In addition to pub/sub, Postgres also provides one-job-per-worker semantics with

 FOR UPDATE SKIP LOCKED.
 Queries with this suffix acquire row locks on matching records, and ignore any records for which locks are already held.
 Applied to

 job records, this feature enables simple queue processing queries, e.g.